linode/docs/docs/guides/security/firewalls/firewall-best-practices-for-securing-your-cloud-based-applications/index.md

 ## Run Frequent Audits

-An extension of the axiom "security is a process, not a product" is that all security policies and firewall rule sets change over time.
+The axiom "security is a process, not a product" means that all security policies and firewall rule sets must change over time.
 Network administrators may poke holes through firewalls for web applications that require access on non-standard ports.
 Users may require access to work from home, something perhaps not contemplated in the original security policy.
 New classes of threats regularly appear.

-As a result, your organization’s security readiness weakens over time unless you regularly review the policies and rules put in place.
+As a result, your organization’s security readiness weakens over time unless you regularly review the policies and rules in place.

 Regular audits of security policies and firewall rule sets can help answer questions like: